aaryanporwal/joke-genie/workshop.md

 Take a look at the docs [here](https://icanhazdadjoke.com/api) and try to add more features! _Psst.. you can fetch the jokes as an image too!!!_

+## The End

+You've made a fully functional node.js cli application, you've learnt how to use `yargs` to make cool help messages, `axion` to handle API data and you upped your node.js skills!

+## Additional Resources

+Here are some resources to help you in your CLI-ninja 🥷  journey:

+- Need ideas to make your own CLI app?
+Check out this [awesome list](https://github.com/agarrharr/awesome-cli-apps) for a plethora of ideas with source code too! (literally awesome!)

+- [nexe](https://github.com/nexe/nexe) - To create a single executable out of a node.js app

+- [node.js cli best practices](https://github.com/lirantal/nodejs-cli-apps-best-practices) - Nodejs cli app best practices

+## Sharing With The Community

+Now that you have finished building this wonderful project, you should share your own creation with other people!
+Remember, it's just as easy as giving them your URL!

+Or better yet you can publish this app on npm!

+Now, You probably know the best ways to get in touch with your friends and family, but if you want to share your project with the worldwide Hack Club community there is no better place to do that than on our Slack.

+1. In a new tab, open and follow [these directions](https://hackclub.com/slack/) to sign-up for our Slack.
+2. Then, post the link to the [`#scrapbook`](https://hackclub.slack.com/messages/scrapbook) channel to share it with everyone!
+Also ping me with what you've built!

+And if you liked the workshop, or didn't, or need help with something - I'm @aaryanporwal on slack, you can always contact me or thousands of other hackers!

+All the best with your journey ahead! ^_^